The Warriors (video game): Plot

 The game, like the film, follows the Warriors, a Coney Island-based street gang led by Cleon.
-Three months prior to the events of the film, the Warriors dispose their long time rivals, the Destroyers, after defeating their leader Virgil, who is a former friend of Cleon.
+Three months prior to the events of the film, the Warriors dispose their long time rivals, the Destroyers, after defeating their leader Virgil, who Cleon and Vermin once followed.
 Their reputation increases over time as they humiliate a low-ranking gang, the Orphans; kill the Hi-Hats' leader, Chatterbox; spray paint trains; and ally themselves with the Saracens, whom they help set up their rivals, the Jones Street Boys, and a group of corrupt NYPD officers.

 The game eventually catches up to the events of the film, when Cyrus, leader of the Gramercy Riffs, the most powerful gang in New York City, calls a meeting with all gangs in Van Cortlandt Park to propose a permanent citywide truce that would allow the gangs to control the city.
 Everyone opens to Cyrus' idea except Luther, leader of the Rogues, who shoots Cyrus dead, just as the police raid the meeting.
 In the ensuing chaos, Luther frames Cleon for the murder, resulting in the Riffs seemingly beating him to death.
 Swan, the Warriors' "warchief", assumes leadership of the gang as they try to make their way home, unaware they have been framed for Cyrus' murder, while the Riffs call a hit on them through a radio DJ.

 The Turnbull AC fail to kill the Warriors as they board a train en route to Coney Island, only for the train to be stopped by a fire on the tracks at Tremont.
-While continuing their journey on foot, the Warriors encounter the Orphans, still mad at being humiliated by them.
-Swan calls a truce with the Orphans' leader, Sully, and the Warriors are allowed to walk through the Orphans territory unharmed.
+While continuing their journey on foot, the Warriors re-encounter the Orphans, who hold a grudge against the Warriors after being humiliated by them.
+Swan parleys and calls a truce with the Orphans' leader, Sully, and the Warriors are allowed to walk through the Orphans territory unharmed.
 However, Sully's partner Mercy mocks him, causing him to change his mind and order his men to attack the gang.
-During the fight, the Warriors use a molotov cocktail, blowing up Sully's car; impressed, Mercy joins the Warriors.
+During the fight, the Warriors use a Molotov cocktail, blowing up Sully's car; impressed, Mercy joins the Warriors.
 The gang arrives on the 96th Street and Broadway in Manhattan, where they are chased by the police and separated.
-Three Warriors - Rembrandnt, Vermin, and Cochise - escape via train and Marcy runs away on foot, while Fox, wrestling with a police officer, falls onto the tracks and is fatally hit by a passing train.
+Three Warriors – Rembrandt, Vermin, and Cochise – escape via train and Mercy runs away on foot, while Fox, wrestling with a police officer, falls onto the tracks and is fatally hit by a passing train.